measurement-factory/squid-notes/thumbs.md

 ----

-When an owner of a Comm::Connection object decides that it is time to close the underlying transport connection, that owner should call `Comm::Connection::close()`.
+<a name="conn-when-to-close"></a>When an owner of a Comm::Connection object decides that it is time to close
+the underlying transport connection, that owner should call `Comm::Connection::close()`.
 ----